weewx/weewx/docs_src/usersguide/monitoring.md

 When it is running properly, WeeWX will generate reports, typically every five minutes.
 The reports are not (re)generated until data have been received and accumulated, so it could be a few minutes before you see a report or a change to a report.

 The location of the reports depends on the operating system and how WeeWX was installed.
 See `HTML_ROOT` in the [*Where to find things*](where.md) section.

+If everything is working, the report directory will contain a bunch of HTML and PNG files.
+Some of these will be updated each archive interval, others will be updated less frequently, such as each day or week.

+You can view the reports directly with a web browser on the computer that is running WeeWX.
+If the computer has no GUI, consider running a web server or pushing the reports to a computer that has a web server.
+These options are explained in the section [*Web server integration*](webserver.md).

-Depending on the configuration, if WeeWX cannot get data from the sensors, then it will probably not generate any reports.
-So if you do not see reports, check the log!
+Depending on the configuration, if WeeWX cannot get data from the sensors, then it will probably not generate or update any reports.
+So if you do not see reports, or the reports are not changing, check the log!

 ## Log messages